 You can add interactive links to browse websites right from within the app.
 It eases extracting notes from websites.
 Most apps just add a link and CollaNote does that too, in its own unique way.
 Or you can create a thumbnail.
 Noteful doesn’t support web links at all and that’s a massive limitation.

 Where most note-taking apps can open hyperlinks, CollaNote can even create them.
-You can, therefore link to pages in the same notebook to simplify navigation of long notes.
+You can, therefore, link to pages in the same notebook to simplify the navigation of long notes.
 Your hyperlinks can be on pretty much anything: handwriting, images, black spaces.

 Stickers and scans